Risk Warning: Your Capital is at Risk.

-This community is what has allowed Dogecoin to survive this long and it means that the cryptocurrency is unlikely to die anytime soon.
+This community is what has allowed Dogecoin to survive and it means that the cryptocurrency is unlikely to die anytime soon.

-A common refrain among the Dogecoin community is that no matter what the price increases to in dollar terms, 1 DOGE will always be equal to 1 DOGE.
+A common refrain among the Dogecoin community is that no matter how much the price increases, 1 DOGE will always be equal to 1 DOGE.

-In essence, they are saying that they want to use the coin as a transactional currency, rather than a speculative asset.
+In essence, they are saying that Dogecoin is a transactional currency, rather than a speculative asset.

 From a trading point of view, this means that even though Dogecoin might not have cutting-edge technology behind it, it is being treated as a proper currency by many users which means that it has a utility purpose.

-Dogecoin has not seen a major update since 2015.
-While the security behind the coin is still strong, lack of updates could well leave the cryptocurrency behind as newer coins bring new features to the table.
+Dogecoin has not seen a major update since 2015 (v1.10).
+While the security behind the coin is still strong, a lack of updates could well leave the cryptocurrency behind as newer coins bring new features to the table.